MAntoniS/Unity-PracticeProject-TossACoin/README.md

 # Unity-PracticeProject-TossACoin

-A 2D unity simple practice game made from assets available at the UnityStore.
+A 2D unity sample practice game made from assets available at the UnityStore.

+Player must gather the floating coins and toss them into the chest.